sap-tutorials/Tutorials/tutorials/hana-dbx-extension/hana-dbx-extension.md

 2. Select **SAP HANA Cloud** as your database type and enter values for the **Host**, **Port**, **User** and **Password**, such as USER1 and Password1.
 You may also change the display name, as desired.

     This tutorial uses the HOTEL schema.
 Set the default schema value in the **Advanced Options** as shown below.
-Subsequent SQL Consoles you open will now start with this schema value.
+Subsequent SQL consoles you open will now start with this schema value.

     ```Advanced Options Field
     currentSchema=HOTEL;